armandmcqueen/tensorpack-mask-rcnn/README.md

 ### Overview

-Code with a batch dimension for training.
-Converges with batch size = 1.
-Convergence issue with bs > 1.
+Mask RCNN code with a batch dimension for training, FP16 training, custom TF ops.
+Some features of the original Tensorpack have been stripped away:

+- We only support FPN-based training
+- We do not have support for Cascade RCNN

+### Status

+Training on N GPUs (V100s) with a per-gpu batch size of M = NxM training

+Training converges to target accuracy for configurations from 8x1 up to 32x4 training.
+32x4 training is unreliable, with NaN losses ~50% of the experiments.

+Training throughput is substantially improved from original Tensorpack code.

+### Notes

-Requires a custom TF binary - available under GitHub releases.
+- Requires a custom TF binary - available under GitHub releases (custom ops and fix for bug introduced in TF 1.13

 ### Tensorpack todo